zzzzqi/2022-Power-Grids/Production/final/documentation_scripts/_build/html/_sources/index.rst.txt

 ::
    handleinput --predict TRUE FILEPATH

-*Making predictions on the input events with NO images saved:*
+*Making predictions on the input events with NO images saved(If this option is enabled, then the two options above will be disabled):*
 ::
-   handleinput --no_images TRUE FILEPATH
+   handleinput --no_images TRUE FILEPATH which equals to: handleinput --no_images TRUE --convert TRUE FILEPATH handleinput --no_images TRUE --predict TRUE FILEPATH

 Methods:
 ^^^^^^^^